Juris-M/citeproc-cite-service/cultexp/README.md

 Acknowledgement
 ---------------
 Juris-M/citeproc-cite-service was developed by Frank Bennett and is a primary output of EURO-EXPERT (n.161814) funded by the European Research Council.

 Introduction
 ------------

 In the CULTEXP project, the citation details of cases of interest from each target jurisdiction are written into a spreadsheet, and coded to one or more documents (judgments, expert reports) as appropriate.
 Spreadsheets have between ten and seventeen columns from a standard schema, with standard headings.
 [1]

 Spreadsheets are then processed using the script documented here, to build a file in a specific format (CSL-JSON) that can be imported into a Jurism client and synced to the cloud service at `zotero.org`.
 Data is then fetched from the Zotero API and published to a front-end service for public consumption.

-The workflow for adding records to the CULTEXP database thus involves four steps for each jurisdiction:
+Because the spreadsheet data model does not provide a record of the version level of individual lines or cells, the entire spreadsheet (typically containing all records for a single jurisdiction) is treated as a unit for purposes of adding, and for editing, content.

+The following are the steps needed to provide new *or modified* content to the front-end service:

-1. Preparation of a spreadsheet with entries for each document or case to be added to the database;
+1. Prepare (or edit) an Excel spreadsheet with the appropriate columns, with an entry for each document or case to be added;
-2. Generation of a well-structured CSL-JSON file for Jurism/Zotero import based on the spreadsheet entries;
+2. Save the file, and also save it in CSV format;
+3. Prepare a set of files named to correspond to CultExp document codes;
+4. Use the `make-data` script documented here to generate a CSL JSON file (`import-me.json`);
+5. In the Jurism client library, move all items tagged for the jurisdiction to be updated to trash;
+6. Empty the Jurism client library trash;
-3. Import of the CSL-JSON data into a Jurism client, and syncing of the data to the `zotero.org` cloud server;
+7. Import the CSL JSON data into the Jurism client library;
-4. Pulling of data to the CULTEXP front-end server via the `zotero.org` API.

-Steps (2) and (3) are explained below.
+8. Sync the client library to `zotero.org`;
+9. Run the `zsyncdown` script (documented in the top-level README of this repository);
+10. Perform whatever operations are necessary to move retrieved data to the front-end service.

+Note that this full set of operations is required for *any* change to item content.

 Installing `node` and `npm`
 ---------------------------